-With U.S.Treasury Secretary Tim Geithner due to address the House Financial Services Committee, July 25, on the annual report of the Financial Stability Oversight Council (FSOC), a Dodd-Frank Act requirement, expect some cautionary words about the health of the insurance industry and concerns surrounding the euro.
+With U.S.Treasury Secretary Tim Geithner due to address the House Financial Services Committee tomorrow, July 25, on the annual report of the Financial Stability Oversight Council (FSOC), a Dodd-Frank Act requirement, expect some cautionary words about the health of the insurance industry and concerns surrounding the euro.

 The low interest rate environment poses a significant challenge for life insurers with sizable blocks of liabilities with promised interest rate guarantees found in annuities or universal life insurance policies, the recently-released annual report written by FSOC members warns.